ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 get_angina_proportions
 ----------------------
-Purpose -- Returns the proportion of people who get angina (instead of heart failure or asymptomatic ihd) after a heart attack

-Functionality -- We pull in an excel spreadsheet that was manually created by Catherine Johnson

 Assumptions -- The file does not have estimates for people under age 20.
 I've set the proportions for people under age 20 to be the same as the proportion for people that are 20 years old.
 This shouldn't have much of an impact on anything, since we don't expect for people under age 20 to have heart attacks.

 Questions -- Is it valid to assign the angina proportion for 20 year olds to be the angina proportions for people under the age of 20?
 Who should we talk to about having these proportions stored in a better place (e.g. the database)?
 Who should we talk to about ensuring that this file doesn't move?
 How can we ensure that the file is updated if need be?